The exhibition dedicated to the 130th anniversary of the artist Mihail Jo

 The exhibition dedicated to the 130th anniversary of the artist Mihail Jo (1893-1960) continues in the “Jews in Latvia” museum.

-Theater occupied an important place in Yo’s life.
-At the exhibition you can see, for example, his book on the theory of Jewish theater “Theater of Pessimism” (1938), a joint photograph with members of the troupe of the Moscow Jewish Theater (1940s) and a photograph of the scenery made by the artist for the play “Day and Night” (1927) at the Riga Jewish Theater.
-It is in this building (today the Riga Jewish Community) that you can see an exhibition dedicated to the life and work of Mikhail Yo.
+Theater occupied an important place in Jo’s life.
+In the exhibition you can see, for example, his book on the theory of Jewish theater, Theater of Pessimism (1938), a joint photograph with members of the Moscow Jewish Theater troupe (1940s) and a photograph of the scenery created by Jo for the play Day and Night (1927) at the Riga Jewish Theater.
+It is in this building (today the Riga Jewish Community Center) that you can see an exhibition dedicated to the life and work of Mikhail Jo.